 Because you have unlimited free access to the course after you purchase it, you can return to the course whenever you want to get a refresher about one or more topics.

 Go to the Udemy website to read all about the course, review the course outline, watch a brief intro video, check out current discounts, and purchase the course.
-Adobe promises a 2017 maintenance update for RoboHelp real soon now and when that happens, I’ll update the course and let you know all about it.
+I’ve also developed courses for two older versions, RoboHelp 2015 and RoboHelp 11, in case you’re still using those versions and need help using them.

 I had a productive weekend, and I hope you had a great weekend, too.
-May you have a prosperous week and a great start to your February.
+Have a productive week and a prosperous rest of your May.

 One of the ways I want to help make this blog valuable to you is to offer not just the latest news and links to websites.
 I also offer articles that are available at a small charge.
 These articles supplement material in my recent books.